apache/arrow/docs/source/developers/guide/step_by_step/arrow_codebase.rst

 **Binding**

-Binding means that the function in the C++ is connected from other languages (C (Glib), MATLAB, Python, R or Ruby).
+Binding means that the function in the C++ implementation is connected from other languages (C (Glib), MATLAB, Python, R or Ruby).
 Once a function is defined in the C++ we connect it from other languages so that it can be used there also.